What is Parental Responsibility?

 Should the Court believe that shared parenting in a particular case is not in the children’s best interests, it has the power to make parenting orders to vary which parent has responsibility for the children.
 These orders might include a ‘sole parental responsibility’ order that gives one parent full decision-making powers in relation to the children – in effect, an order granting sole ‘custody’ of the children to one parent.
 (Again, this term is now considered colloquial and is not used in a legal context.)
 The effect of this is that the responsible parent will not be required to consult with their former spouse with respect to any decisions made about the children.

-Any parent who is concerned that their children’s safety may be under threat when in the company of their other parent should apply to the Court for a Parenting Order that varies the parenting to order appropriately.
+Any parent who is concerned that their children’s safety may be under threat when in the company of their other parent should apply to the Court to vary the Parenting Order appropriately.
 This may be undertaken even after an initial Parenting Order has been issued.

 In order to have the Court provide ‘sole parenting’ or ‘sole custody’ responsibility to one parent, that person will be required to provide the Court with a full report on all matters relevant to their claim against the other parent.
 This might include evidence of police reports or other witness statements; evidence of a total breakdown in communication between the parents, or any indicator demonstrating that joint parenting would probably create more problems for the children than a sole custody parenting order.
 The mental and physical health of each parent might also be a relevant factor.